AI

 Now, software powered by AI makes loan decisions by finely analyzing borrowers' data instead of only doing a background check and credit score.

-Another significant example is AI has replaced human decision-making to a great level in the stock exchange.
+Another significant example is how AI has greatly replaced human decision-making in the stock exchange.
 People submit orders, and machines match them without any human intervention.

 Security

 Fraud detection is an excellent application of AI and plays a significant part in national defense.
-In large organizations, it's difficult for humans to quickly detect fraudulent activities, but AI can recognize abnormalities before they hit dangerous levels.
+In large organizations, it's difficult for humans to detect fraudulent activities quickly, but AI can recognize abnormalities before they hit dangerous levels.

 Transportation

 AI is making major innovations in the transportation area.
-Autonomous vehicles use modern capabilities, including lane changing and braking systems using sensors and cameras for collision avoidance, and adapt to new environments using maps.
+Autonomous vehicles use modern capabilities, including lane changing and braking systems that use sensors and cameras to avoid collision and adapt to new environments.

 Every day life

-Besides numerous applications of AI, it is also utilized to improve our daily lives.
-AI can now develop recipes based on available items and create artwork.
-Recommendation engines created for YouTube and Netflix are powered by AI to make suggestions when searching for the next show to watch.
+Besides the numerous applications mentioned above, AI also improves our daily lives.
+AI can now develop recipes based on available items, create artwork, write text, and have a conversation.
+AI also powers recommendation engines (algorithms) created for YouTube and Netflix to make suggestions for the next show to watch.

 Who is the father of AI?